-Addiction to various substances, including drugs and alcohol, can start at any age.
-Teens usually develop drug addiction when they use drugs to have a good time, to be more like their friends, or simply to deal with stress.
+Addiction to various substances, including drugs and alcohol, can develop at any age.
+Teens usually develop drug dependence or addiction under peer pressure or due to family history.
+However, there can be various more reasons for the same, including the following:

-As compared to older substance abusers, adolescents and young adults have different treatment needs and might not seek treatment on their own.
-Therefore, drug treatment for teens involves a combination of evidence-based therapies and traditional therapies for drug and alcohol addiction.
+Given the amount of impact that drug addiction can have on teens, it becomes imperative to seek drug addiction treatment at the soonest possible.
+Adolescents and teens have different treatment needs and might not seek treatment on their own.
+Therefore, drug treatment for teens involves a combination of evidence-based therapies and traditional therapies for treating their addiction.